FK76exe/NR2003-stats-generator/README.md

     - generate track stats for a specific track by id

 this is bare minimum.
 We can work on rest later.

-## Progress Made
-- Got scraper working

-# Add-Season-Stuff
-- make seasons its own thing: link to a series, and link races to a season